MicrosoftDocs/edge-developer/microsoft-edge/extensions/tips-and-tricks.md

 ## Improve your extension’s discoverability in the Microsoft Store

 You can add keywords to your extension submission to improve its discoverability through searches.
-For example, "Microsoft Edge Extensions" and "name of my extension".
+For example, `Microsoft Edge Extensions` and `name of my extension`.

 This can be done in the Windows Dev Center under the description section of your extension.
 These keywords will need to be added for every language your extension supports.